-The number of persons who were, at the end of the financial year, employees of the Northern Territory Branch of the Federation was nil; the branch has two contractors (2014: 1).
+The number of persons who were, at the end of the financial year, employees of the Northern Territory Branch of the Federation was 1.
+The branch also has 1 contractor (2015: nil employees, the branch had two contractors).

-Operating Report for the Year Ended 30 June 2015 (cont'd)
+Operating Report for the Year Ended 30 June 2016 (cont'd)